-The proposed Plan Change is in accordance with Policy B.2.2.1 as the Infrastructure Report confirms that the development can be serviced by utilities: sewerage, water, power, telecoms, streetlighting, and stormwater.
-Upgrades to the West Melton wastewater and water supplies may be required, but there are feasible options for this as outlined in the Infrastructure Report.
+The proposed Plan Change is in accordance with Policy B.2.2.1 as the Infrastructure Assessment Report confirms that the development can be serviced by utilities: sewerage, water, power, telecoms, streetlighting, and stormwater.

 Ensure activities have access to the utilities they require at the boundary prior to any new allotment being sold; or prior to any new activity taking place on an existing allotment.